-- 2. If additional wells are required, the Permittee shall submit plans for the design, location, installation and development of replacement compliance wells (i.e., point of compliance wells, effectiveness wells, or background wells) within thirty (30) days after the effective date of the permit, or after notification by the Department. - 3.
-The Permittee shall locate, construct, and maintain replacement compliance wells (i.e., point of compliance, effectiveness wells, or a background well) in accordance with a Department-approved workplan.
-These wells shall be installed within thirty (30) days following approval of the well design.
-Verification of installation of these wells shall be submitted to the Department within forty-five (45) days following the approval of the well designs per Condition I.H.3. - 4.
-The Permittee shall install and maintain any additional groundwater monitoring well(s) for the purposes of determining the effectiveness and progress of the corrective action system as required by 40 CFR 264.100(d) as adopted in 15A NCAC 13A .0109.
+- 1. The permittee shall maintain groundwater monitoring wells at the locations specified on Figure 2 of the Application, Appendix A of this permit and in accordance with 15 NCAC 02C .0108. - 2.
+The permittee shall install and maintain any additional groundwater monitoring well(s) for the purposes of determining the effectiveness and progress of the corrective action system as required by 40 CFR 264.100(d) as adopted in 15A NCAC 13A .0109.
 The plans for the design, location, installation, and development of any additional wells shall be submitted to the Department for approval at least thirty (30) days prior to the desired installation date.